ERIS: Enhancing Privacy and Scalability in Federated Learning via Federated Shard Aggregation: Convergence and Utility for eris with DSC

-In this section, we present the proof of Theorem \ref{thm:utility_eris_main} (Utility and communication for \textsc{eris}), modifying the general proof strategy of \citep{soteriafl2022} to accommodate our decentralized setting, model partitioning, and the absence of differential privacy.
+In this section, we present the proof of Theorem \ref{thm:utility_eris_main} (Utility of \textsc{eris} with DSC), modifying the general proof strategy of \citep{soteriafl2022} to accommodate our decentralized setting, model partitioning, and the absence of differential privacy.